2a0g0h2/faceless-ai-site/README.md

-# Faceless AI Site
+# Faceless AI Blog

-This project automatically generates daily AI-written blog posts with Unsplash images.
+This repo automatically generates daily AI blog posts with images from Unsplash.

-- Runs once per day via GitHub Actions
-- Creates `.md` and `.html` versions of each post
-- Topics are randomly chosen from trending keywords